drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 If provided, the tool loads the referenced base OpenAPI Service Document and caches the provided definitions.
 If any URI extensions are provided in the configuration file, it also maps the new URIs as needed.

-The tool iterates over all JSON Schema files.
-During each iteration, it performs the following steps:
+The tool iterates over the JSON Schema files.
+During each iteration, it completes these steps:

-1. Scan the JSON file for the URI and HTTP method information and cache them
+1. Scans the JSON file for the URI and HTTP method information and cache them
 1. Scan the JSON file for action definitions and cache them
 1. Perform a translation of the JSON data to create the corresponding OpenAPI YAML file.
 This is largely a one to one conversion process over all properties and objects found in the JSON Schema file.
     * longDescription becomes x-longDescription